-A new foreign investment bill will impact venture capital and the U.S. startup ecosystem
+A new foreign investment bill will impact venture capital and the US startup ecosystem

 These concerns led to passage of the Foreign Investment Risk Review Modernization Act (FIRRMA), which was signed into law by the president on August 13.
 NVCA has been at the table during FIRRMA’s consideration because it stands to have a significant impact on the venture and startup ecosystem.

 Who in our industry needs to understand FIRRMA going forward?
 Many more than you might think.
-VCs with foreign LPs, VCs with foreign co-investors, or startups contemplating taking foreign capital are the prime examples, but given the shifting startup landscape in recent years, FIRRMA will leave a broad mark.
+VCs with foreign LPs, VCs with foreign co-investors or startups contemplating taking foreign capital are the prime examples, but given the shifting startup landscape in recent years, FIRRMA will leave a broad mark.

-FIRRMA expands the power of the Committee on Foreign Investment in the U.S. (CFIUS) to scrutinize foreign investments into ‘critical technology’ companies for national security implications.
+FIRRMA expands the power of the Committee on Foreign Investment in the U.S. (CFIUS) to scrutinize foreign investments into “critical technology” companies for national security implications.
 Few in the startup world have dealt with CFIUS, but those who have understand its power and implications.
-It’s the opaque government entity that blew up the Broadcom – Qualcomm transaction for national security reasons and has been called the ‘ultimate regulatory bazooka.’
+It’s the opaque government entity that blew up the Broadcom-Qualcomm transaction for national security reasons and has been called the “ultimate regulatory bazooka.”

 Before FIRRMA, CFIUS reviewed foreign investments for national security considerations when the investment resulted in foreign control of a U.S. entity.
 But minority investments used to obtain sensitive information about a company have been outside the scope of CFIUS because those investments generally don’t deliver control to the foreign investor.
 FIRRMA is intended to address this blind spot by greatly expanding the transactions that must be disclosed to CFIUS.